Nabataeans

 Described as fiercely independent by contemporary Greco-Roman accounts, the Nabataeans were annexed into the Roman Empire by Emperor Trajan in 106 AD.
 Nabataeans' individual culture, easily identified by their characteristic finely potted painted ceramics, was adopted into the larger Greco-Roman culture.
 They converted to Christianity during the Byzantine period.
 They have been described as one of the most gifted peoples of the ancient world and one of the "most unjustly forgotten".

 Name

-The name of the Nabataeans may be derived from the same root as Akkadian nabatu, to shine brightly.
+The name of the Nabataeans may be derived from the same root as Akkadian nabatu, "to shine brightly".

 History

 Hellenistic period

 The Nabataeans were an Arab tribe who had come under significant Babylonian-Aramaean influence.
-The first mention of the Nabataeans dates from 312/311 BC, when they were attacked at Sela or perhaps at Petra without success by Antigonus I's officer Athenaeus in the course of the Third War of the Diadochi; at that time Hieronymus of Cardia, a Seleucid officer, mentions the Nabataeans in a battle report.
-About 50 BC Greek historian Diodorus Siculus cites Hieronymus in his report and adds the following: "Just as the Seleucids had tried to subdue them, so the Romans made several attempts to get their hands on that lucrative trade."
+The first mention of the Nabataeans dates from 312/311 BC, when they were attacked at Sela or perhaps at Petra without success by the Hellene-Greek Antigonus I's officer Athenaeus in the course of the Third War of the Diadochi; at that time Hieronymus of Cardia, a Seleucid officer, mentions the Nabataeans in a battle report.
+About 50 BC Greek historian Diodorus Siculus cites Hieronymus in his report and adds the following: "Just as the Seleucids had tried to subdue them, so the Romans made several attempts to get their hands on that lucrative trade.".
+The architecture has Hellenic influence.